Anksus/anksus.me/data/blog/integrate-automatic-deployment-in-10-minutes.md

 ```

 To verify, if everything went down correctly type `webhook --version`, if you see version in the output then the setup is correct.
-Then type `webhhok -verbose` to spin up the webhook server.
+To spin up the webhook server type `webhhok -verbose`.